PI-R-D-Inc-CA/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

-INTRO:
+## INTRO:

-Based in Saskatchewan, Canada, PI R&D Inc. is a small developer-run corporation devoted to Scientific Research and Development.
+PI R&D Inc. is a small developer-run corporation devoted to Scientific Research and Development 🔬.
+Based in Saskatchewan, Canada 🇨🇦.

 <!--